 Choose the right pair of rings that are suitable for the base that you are mounting.
-I would always advise you to choose the rings that facilitate mounting of the scope close near the gun.
+I would always advise you to choose the scope mounting rings that facilitate mounting of the scope close near the gun.
 That will make the rifle scope and rifle easy to port, or even dialing.

-The success or failure of your hunting expedition will depend mostly on the rings (scope) that you choose.
+The success or failure of your hunting expedition will depend mostly on the rings (mount) that you choose.
 They complement each other, and the success of your scope depends on the combination that you will select.

 Mount the base.